On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

-\textbf{Stellar metallicity:} The top row of Figure~\ref{fig:StellarMassMetallicityRelation_stars} shows our results for the case of instantaneous feedback.
-We see that $Z_\ast$ declines with decreasing $\Mstar$ and $M_{\rm h}$ across all redshifts.
-There is strong overlap between the relations at different redshifts, as we might expect; $\Mstar$ and $\Zstar$ will either remain constant or grow in time, while $\Mg$ and $\Zg$ can increase or decrease, in response to cosmological gas accretion, enrichment episodes via supernovae, and expulsion via stellar-driven winds.
-As for $Z_{\rm g}$, the main effect of metal-dependent feedback is to suppress the rate of decline in $Z_\ast$ as $\Mstar$ and $M_{\rm h}$ decreases.
-The bottom row shows our results for the case of delayed feedback.
-The trends are similar to those in the instantaneous case; the main effects of the delayed feedback are to produce a sharper decline in $Z_\ast$ with decreasing $M_\ast$ and $M_{\rm h}$, and an increase in the 10$^\text{th}$-90$^\text{th}$ percentile variation.
+We see that $Z_\star$ decreases with decreasing $\Mstar$ for all redshifts.
+There is strong overlap between the relations at different redshifts, as we might expect; $\Mstar$ and $\Zstar$ will either remain constant or grow in time, which contrasts with $\Mg$ and $\Zg$, which can either increase or decrease in response to cosmological gas accretion, enrichment episodes via supernovae, and expulsion via stellar-driven winds.
+Compared to the behaviour we see in $Z_{\rm g}$ with $M_\ast$, there is a sharper decline in $Z_\ast$ with decreasing $M_\ast$ and an increase in the 10$^\text{th}$-90$^\text{th}$ percentile variation.